Coral Reef Initiative for the South Pacific

 Coral Reef Initiative for the South Pacific (CRISP) is a French inter-ministerial project founded in 2002.
-Its aims focus on developing a vision for the future for coral reef eco-systems and the communities that depend on them within the French overseas territories and Pacific Island developing countries.
+Its aims focus on developing a vision for the future for coral reef ecosystems and the communities that depend on them within the French overseas territories and Pacific Island developing countries.
 Programme coordination is provided by the CRISP Coordination Unit and a programme manager who is supported by scientific counselors.
-The programme is hosted by the Secretariat of the Pacific Community who is located in Nouméa, New-Caledonia.
+The programme is hosted by the Secretariat of the Pacific Community who is located in Nouméa, New Caledonia.
 CRISP is under the institutional protection from the Pacific Community and the South Pacific Regional Environment Programme.
 It is a regional initiative that promotes the protection and sustainable management of the coral reefs of the Pacific island states.

 History

 During the French-Oceania Summit of 2003, French President Jacques Chirac promoted the idea of bringing together Oceania participants to work towards sustainable development of the Pacific Ocean coral reefs.
 Its launch was announced in September 2004 during the South Pacific Regional Environment Programme (SPREP) meeting held in Papeete, French Polynesia.
 At the initial launch, the project was valued at €10 million over the course of three years, involving fifteen Pacific Island countries and three French Pacific Territories, (New Caledonia, French Polynesia, and Wallis and Futuna) envisioned as a "driving belt" between these locales.
 The programme's implementation was facilitated by the United Nations Environment Programme (UNEP).
 Its establishment also included a political desire for local oversight in the Pacific region.